PROGRAM ELIGIBILITY CRITERIA

 Under no circumstances, does WIN Team staff, or independent contractors, retaliate against a client who presents a grievance or complaint.

-Per COMAR 10.47.01.07C, the WIN Team does not discriminate on the basis of race, creed, color, age, gender, sexual orientation, national origin, marital status, disabilities, and any other classification prohibited under State or Federal Law, including, but not limited, to: The Americans with Disabilities Act, 28 CFR 35; and The Fair Housing Act, 42 U.S.C.
+Per COMAR 10.47.01.07C, WIN does not discriminate on the basis of race, creed, color, age, gender, sexual orientation, national origin, marital status, disabilities, and any other classification prohibited under State or Federal Law, including, but not limited, to: The Americans with Disabilities Act, 28 CFR 35; and The Fair Housing Act, 42 U.S.C.
 3604.

-Referrals to More Suitable Programs – Some youth and adults referred to WIN Team’s Substance Abuse Counseling program will present a need for further psychiatric or psychological consultation.
+Referrals to More Suitable Programs – Some youth and adults referred to WIN’s Substance Abuse Counseling program will present a need for further psychiatric or psychological consultation.
 Prospective clients who demonstrate evidence of the following criteria will be referred to a licensed behavioral health practitioner who has a track record of successfully supporting individuals with addiction challenges:

 - History of severe trauma that may interfere with treatment, that includes but is not limited to: stress caused by military combat or hostage experience, rape, battery, and sexual or physical abuse;